zuri-training/COL-FILMS_TEAM_IBEX2/README.md

 # COL-FILMS_TEAM_IBEX2
-A platform that operates like a movie streaming platform but for short movies created by college students
+A platform that operates like a movie streaming platform but for short movies created for college students